Go to Next Chapter-- Return to Contents/Index

 As she found herself watching the resuscitation of this frail woman, wishing that she could have remained a cat and feeling guilt because she hoped Alice would not be resuscitated at all, a notion forced itself into her thoughts contradicting her present mood.

-“It’s not true,” she whispered, delighted at the sound of her crinkly voice.
-“After all that they’ve gone through, these people have changed!
+“It is possible,” she whispered, delighted at the sound of her crinkly voice, “after all we’ve gone through, that we’ve actually changed?
 This experience has certainly changed me!

 Elijah had looked at the slightly built little woman with short black hair and almond-shaped blue eyes and recognized her immediately.